Route 66 (TV series): Sequel

 A revival/sequel to the original Route 66 aired on NBC in 1993.
-Premiering on June 8 of that year, the premise of the series was that an illegitimate son of Buz, Nick Lewis (James Wilder), had inherited a Corvette from his father (apparently ignoring the events following George Maharis' departure from the original series).
+Premiering on June 8 of that year, the premise of the series was that an illegitimate son of Buz, Nick Lewis (James Wilder), had inherited a Corvette from his father.
 Using it to travel the country, he picked up a hitchhiker named Arthur Clark (Dan Cortese) and he became his traveling partner.
 NBC aired only four episodes before cancelling the revival due to low ratings.
 A pilot featuring different casting was also produced.